 Evaluation

-Procedures for evaluation and procedures should multiple attempts be required for the General Field Qualifying Exam will follow College of Education Rules. (see: https://education.illinois.edu/student-resources/graduate/coe-graduate-handbook/phd)
+Procedures for evaluation of the General Field Exam will follow all College of Education Graduate Student Handbook guidelines (see: https://education.illinois.edu/student-resources/graduate/coe-graduate-handbook/phd ).

 Expectations: Each student will sign an assurance form stating they worked on the answers independently (the student is allowed to use written resources to answer their questions but is not allowed to use an editor or get feedback from other people).
 It is expected that students will follow the UIUC code of conduct for academic integrity.